kaifishr/RocketLander/README.md

 <!-- $$R = R_{\text{proximity}} + R_{\text{velocity}}$$ -->
 $$R = R_{\text{proximity}} \cdot R_{\text{velocity}} + (1 - R_{\text{proximity}}) \cdot (1 - R_{\text{velocity}})$$

-The agent also receives a large positive reward for a successful landing.
-On the other hand, if the vehicle exceeds a certain stress levels, experienced an impact, or left the domain, the agent receives a negative reward.
+In addition to the reward above, the agent also receives a large positive reward for a successful landing and a negative reward if the vehicle exceeds a certain stress level, experiences an impact, or leaves the domain.

-We can implicitly model a fuel restriction by lowering the number of simulation steps.
-This time restriction resembles an implicit fuel restriction, encouraging the booster to land more quickly.
+To encourage the booster to land faster, the agent receives a small negative reward at every step.
+By reducing the number of simulation steps, we can model an implicit fuel restriction as the agent still tries to maximize the reward.
+This time restriction also motivates the booster to land more quickly.

 ## Asynchronous Reinforcement Learning